 This strategy chart is fully applicable to the hand setting process in High Low Pai Gow Poker, as are the sections covering banking procedure.

 If you’ve invested the time to burn the Simple Strategy Chart into your memory banks, the time will soon come to begin exploring advanced strategic approaches.
-Once again Shackleford has done yeoman’s work to devise an even stronger set of hand setting strategies designed for advanced players, so check out his comprehensive Pai Gow Poker strategy page to see how elite players size up each possibility.
+Once again Shackleford has done yeoman’s work to devise an even stronger set of hand-setting strategies designed for advanced players.

-As far as strategies which are exclusive to the three-tiered betting system found in High Low Pai Gow Poker, Shackleford recommends following a simple set of rules to govern your play.
+As far as strategies that are exclusive to the three-tiered betting system found in High Low Pai Gow Poker, Shackleford recommends following a simple set of rules to govern your play.

 - When you are engaging in player banking on a regular basis, it’s best to play the Both bet exclusively, while assuming that the dealer will always bet the same amount against you as you previously bet against them.